-1 Purpose
+1 Introduction

 This guidance is for property owners, developers, architects and agents, amenity societies and the general public.
-It will also be used by the Minister for Planning and Environment, the Planning Applications Panel and the Planning and Environment Department in the application of the planning process to the protection and management of the historic built environment which includes all protected buildings and sites designated as SSI, pSSI, BLI, AS and AAP.
+It will also be used by the Minister for the Environment, the Planning Committee and the Regulation directorate in making decisions on applications received for changes to the historic environment.

-The purpose of this supplementary planning guidance is to;
+The purpose of this supplementary planning guidance is to:

-- provide advice, and outline the approach that will be adopted, in respect of the management of change to protected buildings and sites - define the planning policy regime applicable to the protection of the historic built environment
+- provide advice, and outline the approach that will be adopted, in respect of the management of change to listed buildings or places, and - define the planning policy regime applicable to the protection of the historic environment.